tdoug19/ENSE_452_Lab/Lab-1/Blinky.md

 ### Lab Instructor: [Trevor Douglas](mailto:trevor.douglas@uregina.ca)

-## Introduction

-Introduce the students to some of the ARM architecture.
-Begin using the lab tools.
-The students will create a project and write an assembly program based on a simulated target.

 ## Background

 Many documents are available on urcourses, under Class Resources in the ARM STMicro Docs folder.
 Some of the most useful are listed below.
 There may be updated versions of these documents available online, which you are welcome to substitute.